celestiaorg/CIPs/cips/cip-prevote.md

 ### Rationale

-The variables `TimeoutCommit` and `TimeoutPropose` were previously part of a nodes local configuration.
-Switching these variables to be coordinated by consensus itself is critical
+The variables `TimeoutCommit` and `TimeoutPropose` were previously part of a node's local configuration.
+Switching these variables to be coordinated by consensus itself is critical.

 ## Backwards Compatibility